SherazAsghar37/url-shortener/README.md

 - Access the web interface at [http://localhost:3000](http://localhost:3000).
 - Use the API endpoints for programmatically shortening URLs.
 - Integrate the Discord Bot with your Discord server for URL shortening functionality.

-## Future Plans
-Next, I'll learn TypeScript to build seamless Flutter applications using Node.js and Express.js as a backend, and MongoDB or PostgreSQL as a SQL database.

-Cheers to the coding journey ahead!